jdede/inet-showcases/_docs/wireless/multiradio/index.md

 The number of wlan interfaces in a host is specified by the host's `numWlanInterfaces` parameter.
 The parameter's default value is 1 for wireless hosts, such as `WirelessHost` and `AdhocHost`, and 0 for `StandardHost`.
 -->

 The number of wlan interfaces in INET's host types is specified by the host's `numWlanInterfaces` parameter.
-The parameter's default value is 1 for wireless hosts, such as `WirelessHost` and `AdhocHost`, and 0 for `StandardHost`. (`numWlanInterfaces` is actually the parameter of `LinkLayerNodeBase`, from which the these host types are built on.)
+The parameter's default value is 1 for wireless hosts, such as `WirelessHost` and `AdhocHost`, and 0 for `StandardHost`. (`numWlanInterfaces` is actually the parameter of `LinkLayerNodeBase`, on which these host types are built.)
 However, one can specify a custom host type with arbitrary number of radio interfaces in the NED file.
+However, one can build a custom host type from scratch with arbitrary number of radio interfaces in the NED file.

 ### The configuration